 This week-long summer program for students currently in grades 10-12 provides an engaging, hands-on learning opportunity for students interested in health professions.
 It will be in-person at the UH Mānoa John A. Burns School of Medicine in Kaka‘ako.
 If required by state or institutional public health and restrictions at the medical school at the time, this program may change to a hybrid activity with in-person and virtual activities or to an entirely virtual activity.

+The fee is $525.
 There are a few needs-based scholarships that cover the registration fee.
-More information about the scholarships is available in the scholarship FAQs.
-Completed scholarship applications must be received by 4:30 p.m., April 12, 2024.
+More information about the registration process and the scholarships will be available in February.